 While a simple cotton or cashmere crewneck will do the trick, there's nothing more relaxing than kicking back with a chunky cable sweater, or a cozy open cardigan sweater.

-There's no hard or fast rule as to what unites these most laidback of sweaters, but in general you can seek out looser silhouettes, drapier cuts and open fronts.
+There's no hard or fast rule as to what unites these most laidback of the different kinds of sweaters, but in general, you can seek out looser silhouettes, drapier cuts, and open fronts.